 - Standards that require an organization's policy or written procedure to include a timeframe, such as timeframes for addressing a formal complaint or entering information into the records of the persons served, are not listed in this appendix. - Standards that require activities be conducted on an ongoing or as needed basis are not included in this Appendix.

 Please contact your resource specialist with any questions.

-Note: This appendix is available in an editable electronic format at www.carf.org/ Documentation_and_Time_Lines or through the Resources section in Customer Connect (https://customerconnect.carf.org).
+Note: This appendix is available in an editable electronic format in the Resources section in Customer Connect (https://customerconnect.carf.org).

 Activities to be Conducted at Least Annually